image from 1917 Suffolk Chronicle & Mercury newspaper.

 Born: 4th October 1895, Ipswich.

-Died: 27th April 1917; age 21; Died of Wounds at Guildford Hospital, Surrey – from the result of an accident while on observation duty with his officer in Arras on the 12th April 1917.
+Died: 27th April 1917; age 21; Died of Wounds from the result of an accident while on observation duty with his officer in Arras on the 12th April 1917 – Gun Shot Wound to the right leg and Haemorrhage from femoral artery, at the War Hospital, Warren Road, Guildford, Surrey.

 Enlistment Date: 27th November 1914; Location: Hammersmith, London.